 Don't bring anything with you to boot camp except your important papers (such as driver's license, social security card, and banking information), and the clothes on your back.
 Everything you need will be issued to you.
 For non-issue items, it will be issued, and the cost taken out of your pay.

 Over-the-counter medication is not allowed in basic training.
 If you bring any with you, it will be taken away.
 All prescription medication will be re-evaluated by a military doctor upon arrival.
 If the doctor determines that the prescription is necessary, the civilian medication will be taken away, and the recruit will be re-issued the medication by the military pharmacy.

-The first stop is at Recruit Receiving, where new recruits spend the first few days of their recruit training experience.
+The first stop is at Recruit Receiving, where recruits spend the first few days of their recruit training experience.
 Here they will receive their first haircut and their initial gear issue, which includes items like uniforms, toiletries, and letter writing supplies.

-During this time recruits will also be given a full medical and dental screening, and take the Initial Strength Test.
-This test consists of a one and a half mile run, sit-ups and pull-ups to test recruits to see if they're in shape to begin training.
+During this time, recruits will also be given a full medical and dental screening, and take the Initial Strength Test.
+This test consists of a one-and-a-half-mile run, sit-ups, and pull-ups to test recruits to see if they're in shape to begin training.

 You'll most likely begin the process late at night, or in the early morning hours.
-The other services do a quick processing and allow you to rack out for the rest of the night.
+The other services do quick processing and allow you to rack out for the rest of the night.
 In the Marine Corps, you'll be up the entire first night and all of the next day.

 During this day and a half, you'll complete paperwork processing and will be issued initial uniforms and field gear and various needed personal items which will come from the PX.
 These items will be deducted from your pay.